iPhonz/iphonz/README.md

 - Like comments by tapping the coffee cup icon
 - View user profiles by tapping the profile icon in bottom navigation
 - Follow/unfollow users from their profile pages
+- Send direct messages by tapping the message button on a user profile
+- View conversations by tapping the message icon in the bottom navigation
+- Share images in direct messages by tapping the photo icon
+- See when your messages are read with read receipts
 - Edit your profile by tapping the "Edit Profile" button
 - Customize your profile information including bio, location, and interests
 - Browse groups by tapping the groups icon in the bottom navigation